We've been featured in:

 If your claim succeeds, you will be compensated for your general damages.
 These relate to the physical or mental pain you suffer along with your injuries.
 If you have suffered a loss of amenity, which is a reduction in your quality of life, this will also be accounted for under this part of your claim.

 The Guidelines from the Judicial College (JCG) are a useful way for solicitors to work out how much compensation you may be awarded for certain injuries.
-The 16th edition features various injuries alongside guideline compensation amounts.
+The publication features various injuries alongside guideline compensation amounts.
 We have taken compensation brackets from the JCG to produce the table below.
-At the top of the table you will see two entries looking at the fixed tariffs for whiplash injuries found in the Whiplash Injury Regulation 2021.
+At the bottom of the table you will see two entries looking at the fixed tariffs for whiplash injuries found in the Whiplash Injury Regulation 2021.
+We’ve also included a figure at the top of the table to illustrate how your settlement could compensate for multiple injuries and related, out of pocket expenses.
+Please only use the table as a guide.

 Another element to consider when assessing the value of your whiplash compensation is any financial losses or out-of-pocket expenses inflicted by your injuries.
 Special damages are awarded to compensate for this type of loss.